cjohnson318/cjohnson318.github.io/_posts/2024-02-13-trie-lexicographic-sort.markdown

 recursion.
 This involves a slight hack: knowing that the backtick character occurs just before "a" in the ASCII table.

+The part I find interesting abou this is the `visited` attribute I added to the `TrieNode`.
+When the `lexicographic_sort` method runs, it toggles the `visited` attribute on each node using a "plus one, modulo two" operation.
+This way, it doesn't matter what the actual value of the `visited` attribute is, and we don't need to worry about "un-setting" it, we just check whether the child's `visited` attribute is the same as its parent, or not.

 {% highlight python %}
 class TrieNode: